FCC/calltraffic/README.md

 ## Data

-FCC makes the International Traffic data available by year.
+FCC makes the Annual International Traffic data available by year.
 These data are converted to json format and then assembled into a single json file.
 Data are available in the /data folder.

 **Libraries used**
 - D3.v3 for charting and mapping